Skip to main content

 Does compound interest work against you with debt?+

 Yes, compound interest works powerfully against borrowers on high-interest debt.
 Credit card balances at 20% interest compound monthly, causing balances to grow rapidly if only minimum payments are made.
+A $5,000 credit card balance at 20% APR with minimum-only payments takes over 20 years to pay off and costs over $8,000 in interest.
 Paying off high-interest debt is mathematically equivalent to earning a guaranteed return equal to the interest rate.

 What is a realistic expected return for investments?+

 The S&P 500 has historically returned approximately 10% nominally and 7% inflation-adjusted over long periods.
 A balanced portfolio of 60% stocks and 40% bonds might average 6–8%.
-Individual results vary significantly.
-Always use conservative estimates for financial planning.
+Individual results vary significantly year to year, but over 20+ year periods these averages have been remarkably consistent.
+Always use conservative estimates (6–7%) for long-term planning to avoid overestimating your final balance.

 🧮 Try the Free Calculators